Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.3.6 Installation Media Customization

-The installation media created for OEM network or CD/DVD deployments can be customized with the installmedia section which is a child section of the type element as it appears in the following example:
+The installation media created for OEM network or CD/DVD deployments can be customized with the installmedia section.
+It is a child section of the type element, for example:

 <installmedia>